Chapter 2 : Princess and Practice

-Well, I have previously stated, I enjoy challenges, so I chose option C at once.
+Well, as I have previously stated, I enjoy challenges, so I chose option C at once.
 This was an opportunity to prove myself as a super Seeker and as an awesome fifteen-year-old witch.
 There’s no reason to be afraid of six boys, right?

 A screeching tweet from Al’s whistle brought me back to the present.